The dolls’ house at Uppark

 As a product of its time, there is a clear divide between those who lived upstairs and the servants below.
-The grandest furniture and finest decorations are reserved for the upstairs rooms as you'd expect, but the dolls themselves reveal a clearer distinction.
-The Lords and Ladies are made from wax and dressed in fashionable fabrics trimmed with gold thread, whereas the servants are more robustly made from wood and wear far simpler clothing.
+The grandest furniture and finest decorations are reserved for the upstairs rooms, but the dolls themselves reveal an even clearer distinction.
+The lords and ladies are made from wax and dressed in fashionable fabrics trimmed with gold thread, whereas the servants are more robustly made from wood and wear far simpler clothing.

 What was it for?

-Some dolls' houses were created as extravagant play-things for young children, but the remarkable condition of Uppark's example and the fact the dolls do not have articulated limbs allowing them to be posed means this is doubtful in this case.
+Some dolls' houses were created as extravagant playthings for young children, but the remarkable condition of Uppark's example, and the fact that the dolls do not have articulated limbs allowing them to be posed, means this is doubtful in this case.

 Other 'baby houses' were intended as a teaching aid, perhaps to instruct a future lady of the house about the running of a large household.
-However, since many of the rooms required are missing, particularly the service areas, this also seems unlikely.
+However, since many of the rooms required for this task are missing, particularly the service areas, this also seems unlikely.

 Is it original?